-All notices to students about decisions which impact their academic standing at UCW must include notice of the right to appeal.
+All notices to students regarding decisions that impact academic standing at UCW must include notice of the student's right to appeal.

 The student must first appeal the decision with the individual who imposed the original sanction.
 The student must appeal within 10 working days of the original decision.